How LIHD and CWMA Support the Lopez Island Clinic and What’s Next

 Members & Bios

 A Master of Nursing graduate from the University of Washington, she spent a 40-year career in public health, specializing in maternal-child health, infectious disease, and school nursing.
 She held public health leadership roles at both state and national levels, and has served on multiple nonprofit boards.
-A Lopez Island resident for 30 years, she currently serves as LIHD President and chairs the Communications Committee.
+A Lopez Island resident for 30 years, she was LIHD President for the past 2 years and chairs the Communications Committee.

 Katherine Bryant-Ingman – President, CWMA